jacebenson/cedar/docs/docs/webhooks.md

 # Webhooks

 If you've used [IFTTT](https://ifttt.com/maker_webhooks), [Pipedream](https://pipedream.com/docs/api/rest/webhooks/), or [Zapier](https://zapier.com/apps/webhook/integrations) then you're familiar with how webhooks can give your app the power to create complex workflows, build one-to-one automation, and sync data between apps.
-RedwoodJS helps you work with webhooks by giving you the tools to both receive and verify incoming webhooks and sign outgoing ones with ease.
+CedarJS helps you work with webhooks by giving you the tools to both receive and verify incoming webhooks and sign outgoing ones with ease.

 ## What is a webhook

-Simply put, webhooks are a common way that third-party services notify your RedwoodJS application when an event of interest happens.
+Simply put, webhooks are a common way that third-party services notify your CedarJS application when an event of interest happens.
 They are a form of messaging and automation allowing distinct web applications to communicate with each other and send real-time data from one application to another whenever a given event occurs.

 The third-party considers these "outgoing Webhooks" and therefore your application receives "incoming Webhooks".